 Tether has been attempting to shore up confidence in its stablecoin — including stating on June 13 that the ongoing calamities in the crypto market involving Terra and Celsius will not have any impact on its reserves.
 Despite this, investors appear to be migrating to USDC.

 Messari’s real volume metric does not tell the whole story, of course.
 Across all blockchains and exchanges, CoinGecko shows USDT daily volume still tops the charts at $44 billion compared to USDC’s $5 billion.
+A spokesperson for Tether told Cointelegraph in a July 1 update that Messari's 'real volume' is not factual as it includes only USDC in USDC/USDT trading pairs.

 However, it is not known how much of the volume is due to USDT being employed in wash trading to either inflate the numbers for coins or exchanges, which is why the imperfect real volume metric was developed.